TVAC2023/Arch-Hyprland-Matugen-Brough/README.md

 Everything on your system now looks consistent and matches the wallpaper.

-# Important Paths and Their Roles in a Matugen Setup
+# Chapter 1: Paths and Their Roles in a Matugen Setup

 ## Matugen